 [2 to 4] You have a few “sneaky” eater traits.

 You might be internalizing some of the messages society sends out—namely, that certain foods are “bad” for you.
 Problem is, when we take that message to heart, it triggers feelings of guilt or shame that prompt us to eat those foods in private, away from the perceived judgmental eyes of our friends or family members.
 In fact, this pattern can become a vicious cycle that’s hard to break.

 “The idea of having ‘eating rules’ can set you up for problems,” says Dr. Freidl.
 “When you break your own rule, you don’t feel good about yourself, so you tighten the rule, and make it harder to adhere to.
 But that just makes you more likely to break the rule later on, and causes you to feel even worse.”

 The first step: Try not to think in black-and-white terms: Don’t tell yourself that a particular food is “bad.”
 Instead, think “all foods in moderation.”
 Then, she says, focus on never going more than 4 hours without eating.
 “Try not to create a situation in which you’re so restricted that you become overwhelmed with hunger and make food choices that you aren’t comfortable with,” says Dr. Freidl.

-[5 to 8] You’re prone to secretive eating behaviors.
+[5 to 8] You’re prone to secretive eating behaviours.